 When the microbiome is balanced, the number of good bacteria is more than that of bad bacteria.
 The word “balanced” here refers to the health status, not on equal weight between good and bad bacteria.

-Yet, when bad bacteria are dominant, the number of good bacteria would be low.
-The vaginal microbiome is imbalanced.
+Yet, when bad bacteria are dominant, the number of good bacteria would be low, resulting in an imbalance of the microbiome.

 When the microbiome becomes imbalanced, dysbiosis happens.
-The vaginal health may deteriorate, and infections may occur.
+The vaginal health may deteriorate, and the risk for infection may increase.

 What happens if the number of good bacteria becomes low?